Oratile-a11y/Pat2-Subtask-1/README.md

 Morse code: .... . .-.. .
     '0': '-----', '1': '.----', '2': '..---', '3': '...--', '4': '....-',
     '5': '.....', '6': '-....', '7': '--...', '8': '---..', '9':
 Morse code systems was invented in the United States by American artist and inventor Samuel F.B.
 Morse during the 1830s for electrical telegraphy.
-A variant called the International Morse Code was devised by a conference of European nations in 1851 to account for letters with diacritic marks.
+A variant called the International Morse Code was devised by a conference of European nations in 1851 to account for letters with diacritic mark.